Alert

 • Medication Use Evaluation (MUE): Residents will also collectively complete a MUE while on their oncology administration rotation.
 Each resident will be assigned a portion of the MUE during their administration rotation, with the project to be completed and presented to a relevant oncology committee or working group by the end of the year.

 • Research Month (December) and Administration Days: Residents are given the opportunity to forego the December “research month” and participate in a 10-day “mini-rotation” instead.
-Residents who choose this option will then be allowed to take one “admin day” per month throughout the year.
-Note, residents participating in the international rotation will not be permitted to participate in the mini-rotation experience.
+Residents who choose this option will then be allowed to take one administrative day per month throughout the year.

 Staffing Requirements